IshitaTakeshi/PartsBasedDetector.jl/README.md

 #How to Run

-Make sure that `<PROJECT ROOT>/pose/lib/libPartsBasedDetector.so` is existing, and downloading dataset has finished.
+Make sure that `<PROJECT ROOT>/pose/lib/libPartsBasedDetector.so` exists, and downloading dataset has finished.

 Then run